 Traditionally, science fiction appealed predominantly to male readers, however, Steampunk attracts both male and female readers.
 Steampunk heroine’s are some of the most industrious and ruthless women, whose camaraderie with men equals them, and since International Women’s Day was celebrated just two days ago, we can say Steampunk is forward-thinking!

 They’re independence exhibits similar attitudes to their male counterparts – even within sexual relationships.
 Steampunk woman have choices and they can be anything they want to be.

 George Méliès, a French film maker practiced magic and build automatons (mechanical robots).
 He brought his magical view of the world to film.
 In 1902, A trip to the Moon, based on Jules Verne and H.G Wells novel’s, depicted six adventurers on a trip to the moon who were attacked by ‘Moon Men’.
 They escaped in their rocket.
 This short film was so popular a sequel was produced in 1904, The Impossible Voyage.

 A super solar submarine, a train launched into space attached to balloons and an inconceivable automobile – epic Steampunk transportation.

 Steampunk in Japan.
 Rising to host imaginative worlds of retro-futurism.
-Their unique perspectives and creative intelligence encompass a broad range of degrees of Steampunk.
+Their unique perspectives encompass a broad range of degrees of Steampunk.
 The Steampunk Evolution.